takumib/cpsc210-labs/labs/lab9/lab9.md

 p->setAge("102");
 ```

-This means you must manually set the characteristics of your `Person`, which can get cumberson as it's easy to forget to 'set' all the fields
+Clearly this can get cumbersome as it's easy to forget to 'set' all the fields.

 ## Task 2: Create a new `Person` object